-Almost a year on from Boris’s “Stay at Home” order here is an update on our lovely Tongham Families who were expecting babies in Lockdown No 1.
+Almost a year on from Boris’s “Stay at Home” & the start of Doorstep Portraits In Tongham Coronavirus ’20.
+Here is an update on our lovely Tongham Families who were expecting babies in Lockdown No 1.

 These guys have a special place in my heart as over the lockdown it was a reminder that life is continuing to grow and bring us new happiness.
 I met these families during our Tongham Doorstep Portraits in which together in Tongham we raised over £1500 for the Royal Surrey County Hospital Charity.

 The lovely Mummies that live here have kindly written about their experience of pregnancy and giving birth in a time where they could not show off their bumps to families and friends.
 They have also sent an image for me to use of their little ones now all getting bigger!

 Becky writes: “After taking early maternity leave from March 16th due to the Covid-19 pandemic and the announcement that pregnant women should begin shielding due to them being higher risk, I suddenly realised that potentially this wasn’t going to be the maternity leave or birth that I had planned.I had already attended all my routine appts including scans on my own due to no visitors being allowed in the hospital.

 After being booked in for an induction overdue at 41 weeks we were told that my husband wouldn’t be able to attend the hospital with me.
 He would only be able to arrive once I was in established labour.
 On arrival at the hospital, I was told that my induction could take 3 days or so which was worrying as I would be on my own for that duration without my husband or other visitors.
 I knew I had to go through this experience on my own.